annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 ### 1. Creating a scene

 :::note
-The scene is a subset of the input, specifically refering to the data, such as images or pointclouds.
+The scene is a subset of the input, specifically referring to the data, such as images or point clouds.
 An input is what is created when this data is ready to be annotated.
 :::